vtex-apps/product-comparison/docs/README.md

 }
 ```

 > ℹ️ *The code above is a default implementation of the Product Comparison component.
-If any changes are desired, declare the code above in your theme and perform the needed updates according to the available blocks.*
+To make any changes, declare the code above in your theme and perform the needed updates according to the available blocks.*

 ### Step 6 - Building the Product Comparison page

-1. In the `/store/blocks` folder, create a new file called `product-comparison.json` and add in it the following JSON:
+1. In the `/store/blocks` folder, create a new file called `product-comparison.json` and include the following JSON:

 ```json
 "store.custom#product-comparison-list": {